freqtrade/freqtrade/.github/ISSUE_TEMPLATE/bug_report.md

 ### Relevant code exceptions or logs

-Note: Please copy/paste code, no screenshots of logs please.
+Note: Please copy/paste text of the messages, no screenshots of logs please.

   ```
   // paste your log here